My Name is: Mrs Jo Reed

 My Name is: Mrs Hannah Woodruffe

-Description: I am a Year 1 teacher at Rendlesham Community Primary School.
-I teach the Greeks class with Mrs. Howard.
+Description: I am a Year 1 / 2 teacher, I teach the Greeks class with Mrs. Howard.
 I am the Literacy Coordinator and a senior leader too.

 I have been teaching since 2002 and in 2006 was excited to become a teacher at Rendlesham.
 I have loved it so much I am still here!
 Over the last ten years (while coming and going on maternity leave three times) I have had the experience of teaching all year groups, however I do enjoy teaching in Key Stage 1.
 As I live in the village, Besse and Elsie both attend the school and Ted will be joining soon too.
 As a family we enjoy cinema trips, playing on the beach or in the forest and taking numerous trips to the park.
 When I have a moment to myself, I like to keep fit.
 I enjoy kickboxing and I can often be seen running and cycling around the village.